Pankrii/Pank_test_repo/README.md

 # Pank_test_repo
-To combine the projects for tomorrow presentations
+**This repository was create for combining the mini-projects for tomorrow presentations